jboyle1990/RB-Prospect-Model/Project 2 readme.md

 ## Analysis 1 - Clustering Study

+The clustering analysis is a crucial part of our study as we're treating this as a  way to construct a future portfolio.
+Our goal here is to identify cross-sector groupings and to identify optimal clusters.

 ### Elbow Curve

 Observing the elbow curve there was a very distinct breaking point at 2 clusters with a second, less distinct, breaking point at 5 clusters.

 ![image](https://user-images.githubusercontent.com/91380617/151642273-4a1d0736-d472-4153-940a-e4b9e7978325.png)

 ### Sihlouette Analysis

+The sihlouette score is much higher for 2 clusters than any other grouping telling us that two clusters is the optimal number.

 ![Silhouette Score vs  Number of Clusters](https://user-images.githubusercontent.com/91380617/151643216-d9708ac4-d124-45c2-a51f-93e95f4c80b9.png)

+It's intersting that the second highest silhouette score is at 9 clusters.
+It's a wide spread of the two highest sihouette scores and a very flat distribution of clusters 3 through 8.

 ### Findings

 Both methods to identify the optimal number of clusters determined that number was 2.

-Our interpretation of the data
+With leanings toward a much higher number for the second best number of clusters.

-A major discovery when analyzing the clustered groups was that the code grouped Facebook, Apple, Amazon, Netflix and Google (FAANG) into a group.
+A major discovery when analyzing the optimal number of clustered groups was that Facebook, Apple, Amazon, Netflix and Google (FAANG) were put into a group.
+These stocks were identified as as outliers and grouped together when the remaining 155 stocks formed the second cluster.
+We viewed this as a significant achievement for the model / code as there are FAANG traded ETFs in the marketplace.

+Our interpretation of the data was that because we pulled the from ETFs

+In the future we would like to introduce different data to the algorithm such as:

+* stocks outside these specific ETFs
+* different asset classes
+*

 ## Analysis 2 - Machine Learning Model to Evaluate